Plagiarism Policy

 Responsibility

 The corresponding author is solely responsible for ensuring that the manuscript complies with ethical publishing standards.
-All co-authors are expected to be aware of the manuscript’s content and confirm its originality.
+All co-authors are expected to be aware of the manuscript’s content and confirm its originality before submission.